About the OrchestraClick here for the Columbia Orchestra's most recent Annual Report.

 Current Music Director Jason Love took the podium in 1999, quickly winning the hearts of orchestra members and audience alike with his humor, generosity, and consummate musicianship.
 Under his baton, The Baltimore Sun named the Columbia Orchestra "Howard County's premier ensemble for instrumental music."

-In August 2000, the orchestra hired Tedd Griepentrog as its first Executive Director.
+In August 2000, the orchestra hired its first Executive Director.
 During the 2001-2002 Season, all Masterworks programs were moved to the Jim Rouse Theatre to accommodate the expanded size of the orchestra and its growing audience.
-The Young People’s Concert added a Musical Instrument Petting Zoo for children of all ages to see, hear, touch, and play orchestral instruments.
+The Young People's Concert added a Musical Instrument Petting Zoo for children of all ages to see, hear, touch, and play orchestral instruments.
 In June 2002, the orchestra made its Kennedy Center debut in collaboration with the Tony Powell/Music & Movement dance ensemble.
-During its silver anniversary season, the Columbia Orchestra performed for the Maryland Music Educators Conference at the Baltimore Convention Center and announced its first biannual American Composer Competition.

 In 2005, the organization established an administrative office at the Howard County Center for the Arts and released its first commercial recording, Flying Home: A Tribute to John Denver, performing with members and songwriters of the original John Denver Band.
 In June 2007, the orchestra joined renowned fiddler and concert artist Mark O’Connor in a concert performed as part of the Columbia Festival of the Arts.

-In June 2013, the orchestra hired a new Executive Director, Katherine Keefe, to build upon the growth and success that the orchestra had achieved during the preceding decade.
-Keefe came to the position after serving as the orchestra’s Operations Manager for two seasons.
+In June 2013 the orchestra hired a new Executive Director, Katherine Keefe, to build upon the growth and success that the orchestra had achieved during the preceding decade.
+Keefe came to the position after serving as the orchestra’s Operations Manager for two seasons, and before that as the Managing Director for the Handel Choir of Baltimore and Director of Human Resources at Arena Stage in Washington, DC.
+She holds a Bachelor of Music in Vocal Performance from Marywood University and a Masters of Fine Arts in Arts Administration from Virginia Tech.

-In the last ten seasons, the orchestra’s operating budget has doubled, and its total annual audience now tops 11,000.
+The orchestra’s operating budget continues to grow each season, and total annual audience now tops 11,000.
 The Columbia Orchestra has been hailed as “a pillar of the local arts community” by The Washington Post, and in February 2007 Howard Magazine designated the Columbia Orchestra as #13 in its list of “The 51 Things We Love About Living in Howard County.”
-As it enters its 36th season, the Columbia Orchestra has positioned itself for a record year of artistic and organizational accomplishments as it strives to remain “your community’s music.”
+The Columbia Orchestra has clearly established itself as “Your Community’s Music.”

 The Columbia Orchestra 2013-2014 Season Annual Report